-- A. the planning committee shall consist of a chairman, vice chairman and four members of the council. the chairman of the council and the vice-chairman of the council shall, ex-officio, be voting members of the committee. other members of the council may attend the committee meeting.
-The quorum of the committee shall be 3. - B. The planning committee shall have the power to make recommendations to the district council on behalf of the council in respect of planning applications.
-Such recommendations shall be binding on the council. - C. On receipt of a planning application, the Clerk shall email or circulate it to all members of the planning committee and notify of the timescales involved.
-Notice of applications will be placed on the parish council's notice boards and website to advise the public that the applications are to be determined and to send any comments to the Clerk by the required date. - D. If at any point during this time an application is considered controversial, a meeting of the planning committee will be convened and the application considered. - E. reasonable efforts to be made by the member of the planning committee who has the application within their 'area of responsibility' to visit application sites (and talk to owners and neighbouring owners) where considered necessary or appropriate. - F. the planning committee will send their observations to the chairman, vice chairman of the committee and Clerk within a determined timescale.
+- a. the planning committee shall consist of a chair, vice chair and four members of the council. the chair of the council and the vice-chair of the council shall, ex-officio, be voting members of the committee. other members of the council may attend the committee meeting.
+The quorum of the committee shall be 3. - b.
+The planning committee shall have the power to make recommendations to the district council on behalf of the council in respect of planning applications.
+Such recommendations shall be binding on the council. - c.
+On receipt of a planning application, the Clerk shall email or circulate it to all members of the planning committee and notify of the timescales involved.
+Notice of applications will be placed on the parish council's notice boards and website to advise the public that the applications are to be determined and to send any comments to the Clerk by the required date. - d.
+If at any point during this time an application is considered controversial, a meeting of the planning committee will be convened and the application considered. - e. reasonable efforts to be made by the member of the planning committee who has the application within their 'area of responsibility' to visit application sites (and talk to owners and neighbouring owners) where considered necessary or appropriate. - f. the planning committee will send their observations to the chair, vice chair of the committee and Clerk within a determined timescale.

-- G. The Chairman and Vice Chairman of the committee will consider the observations from the committee and will within a determined timescale, jointly submit a response to the Clerk on behalf of the parish council. - H. The Clerk will then submit these comments to Wealden District Council within the time permitted. - I. The decision of the chairman and vice chairman will be reported to the next meeting of the parish council for noting. - J. In the absence of either the Chairman and/or Vice Chairman, the Clerk will ask two other members of the planning committee to take on the coordinating role for other committee members' comments and submit a response to the clerk on behalf of the parish council for onward transmission to Wealden District Council within the time permitted. - K. If planning applications are received and fall within the timescale of being able to be considered at a set planning committee which precedes the parish council meeting, applications will be considered at that planning committee meeting and not be dealt with under delegated powers.
+- g.
+The Chair and Vice Chair of the committee will consider the observations from the committee and will within a determined timescale, jointly submit a response to the Clerk on behalf of the parish council. - h.
+The Clerk will then submit these comments to Wealden District Council within the time permitted. - i.
+The decision of the chair and vice chair will be reported to the next meeting of the parish council for noting. - j.
+In the absence of either the Chair and/or Vice Chair, the Clerk will ask two other members of the planning committee to take on the coordinating role for other committee members' comments and submit a response to the clerk on behalf of the parish council for onward transmission to Wealden District Council within the time permitted. - k.
+If planning applications are received and fall within the timescale of being able to be considered at a set planning committee which precedes the parish council meeting, applications will be considered at that planning committee meeting and not be dealt with under delegated powers.